top companies in Indonesia

 Market Cap: USD 63.26 Billion

 PT Bank Central Asia Tbk is a private bank based in Indonesia.
-It specializes in transaction banking, providing credit and financial solutions to corporate, commercial, small-medium-enterprise (SME), and consumer clients.
+It specializes in transaction banking and provides credit and financial solutions to corporate, commercial, small-medium-enterprise (SME), and consumer clients.

 Bank Rakyat Indonesia (IDX: BBRI)